Assumption College Samutprakarn: History

 Assumption College Samrong was established when Vichai Maleenont, the founder of BEC World who was the director of Theparak Estate Co., Ltd. at the time, donated 23,708 sqm. and 3,000,000 Thai Baht in cash to the Brothers of St. Gabriel for the purpose of establish Assumption College Samrong which was named after the district it was located at the time.

 The school opened on 17 May 1979.
-In its first academic year, it offered classes from grade 1 through 6, consisting 8 classrooms, 15 teachers and 371 students.
+In its first academic year, it offered classes from grade 1 through 6, and had 8 classrooms, 15 teachers and 371 students.
 It was supervised by Bro.
 Viriya Chandavarodom.

 On 18 August 1990, the Ministry of the Interior changed the district of administration.
 This made the school no longer located in Samrong district.
 After that, the school changed its name to Assumption College Samutprakarn on May 1, 2003.

 Assumption College Samutprakarn received the Royal Award Granted Secondary School in academic year 2007 and the Royal Award Granted Primary School in academic year 2012 awarded by the Office of the Basic Education Commission.

 Assumption College Samutprakarn started its English program in 2006.
 It firstly offered classes only in grade 1, 4 and 7.
 The classes grew every year and finally filled all of the 12 levels in 2012.